Reports To: Family Violence Services Manager

 - Strong team building, leadership and project coordination skills to effectively guide statewide response to changing environments.

 - Self-starter, energetic, able to work independently, enjoys creating and implementing new initiatives and thrives in a dynamic environment.

 - Demonstrated ability to work under tight and/or changing timelines with adaptability, flexibility and attention to detail.

-- Strong time management skills to coordinate and prioritize own and others’ activities, evaluate progress, and to allocate resources to complete activities with set deadlines.
+- Strong time-management skills to coordinate and prioritize own and others’ activities, evaluate progress and allocate resources to complete activities with set deadlines.

-- A minimum of two years’ experience (three preferred) in domestic violence programs, which includes providing direct services to survivors and knowledge of BIPP.
+- A minimum of two years’ experience (three preferred) in domestic violence programs, which includes providing direct services to survivors and knowledge of BIPPs.

 The above statements are intended to describe the general nature and minimum level of work being performed.
 They are not intended to be construed as exhaustive of all duties, responsibilities and skills required for the position.
 The employee will be required to perform any other job-related duties as required by the job objectives, the Family Violence Services Manager and mission and philosophy of TCFV.